RECOGNIZING

 - Respect: The coach organizes a team dinner to welcome Noor and her family.

-Hazing involves conduct–either physical, mental, emotional, or psychological–that may abuse, degrade, intimidate, or put a person in danger in order to join or be socially accepted by a group.
+Hazing is any conduct—either physical, mental, emotional, or psychological—that is intended or likely to abuse, degrade, intimidate, or put a person in danger in order to join or be socially accepted by a group.
+It may include:

 - Contact acts: such as beating someone with fists or objects, or physically restraining them

-- Non-contact acts: such as making someone play drinking games, do humiliating acts, or depriving them of sleep, food, or water
+- Non-contact acts: such as making someone play drinking games, do humiliating acts, or keeping them from sleep, food, or water

 - Criminal conduct: any conduct described as hazing under federal or state law